manuel-serrano/bigloo/doc/c.md

 The &lt;MCInclue&gt; clause instructs the Bigloo compiler to emit a C `#include` statement in the C generated code.

+> [!IMPORTANT] C extern imports, i.e., types, functions, variables,
+> and macros, are automatically exported and are visible by all modules
+> that import the present one.
+Contrary to regular Bigloo definitions,
+> C extern definitions cannot be aliased.
+All modules access them
+> under the same unique Bigloo name.

 C types
 -------